By practising with Aikido weapons, you can raise your skill to a new level. You'll get plenty of benefits from using

 Tanto - Wooden knife is the smallest weapon in the Samurai's armoury, and is equal to a knife, broken glass or other stabbing weapon.

-Aikidoka are trained to disarm an opponent armed with a tanto, and how to use it effectively against an opponent.
+Aikidoka are trained to disarm an opponent armed with a tanto.
 The tanto is made of oak wood or rubber to encourage students to really attack, without fear of receiving an injury from falling onto or being hit with it.

 Jo - 4ft wooden staff is a four foot wooden oak staff that is tough and flexible.
 The Jo is the main weapon of the Japanese Riot Police.
 In modern society this aikido weapon is similar to a pool cue or broom handle.

 Bokken - wooden sword is used to teach traditional sword techniques.
-This would equal a baseball bat or length of wood.
 The techniques used to disarm an opponent armed with a bokken can readily be adapted to these modern street fighting weapons.

-I personally think it is good idea to include weapons practise to improve your skills.
+I personally think it is good idea to include weapons practice to improve your skills.
 Obviously you must have a fully qualified Instructor to help you to understand all of the technical ideas and principles.

 To fully develop traditional Aikido skills it is essential.
 But to understand and use Aiki principles in modern society... maybe not so important.